aws-lumberyard-dev/o3de/Gems/AWSCore/cdk/README.md

 $ cdk synth
 ```

-You may need todo a one time [bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html), once per account, per region.
+You may need to perform a one time [CDK bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html), once per account, per region.
 The CDK application will prompt you on this.

-To add additional dependencies, for example other CDK libraries, just add them to your `setup.py` file and rerun the `pip install -r requirements.txt` command.
+To add additional dependencies, for example other CDK libraries, just add them to your `requirements.txt` or `setup.py` file and rerun the `pip install -r requirements.txt` command.

 ## Optional Features